-- 5.2 Test Valley Borough Council implemented the adopted CIL Charging Schedule on 1 August 2016.
+- 5.1 The Community Infrastructure Levy (CIL) is a mechanism that allows local planning authorities to levy a charge on new development in order to contribute to the cost of infrastructure projects that are, or will be, needed to support new development. - 5.2 Test Valley Borough Council implemented the adopted CIL Charging Schedule on 1 August 2016.
 The CIL Charging Schedule sets out the charge per square metre for each category of development that is liable for CIL.
 There are four residential charging zones across the Borough ranging from £70 to £175 per square metre of floorspace.
 Large scale retail floorspace is also charged at £180 per square metre across the Borough. - 5.3 The use of Section 106 agreements remains as a way of mitigating the impact of development and co-exists with CIL but on a much smaller scale.
 Section 106 agreements may still be used to secure mitigation for specific impacts of a development to make development acceptable in planning terms provided that any infrastructure sought is in line with Regulation 122 of the CIL Regulations 2010 (as amended). - 5.4 The CIL Regulations 2010 (as amended) requires that a 'meaningful proportion' of CIL receipts be passed to the local parish or town council for the area in which development took place.
 The proportion to be passed to the local parish council is 15% of the relevant CIL receipts with a maximum cap of £100 per Council Tax dwelling within the parish in each financial year.
 Where a Neighbourhood Development Plan (NDP) is 'made' the 'meaningful proportion' will rise to 25% with no maximum cap specified.
 Parish Councils will receive their 'meaningful proportion' of CIL in April and October each year. - 5.5 The Council, as the Charging Authority is required under Regulation 62 of the CIL Regulations 2010 (as amended) to prepare a report for any financial year in which it collects CIL.
 The Council is also required to report on collection and application of CIL in an Infrastructure Funding Statement, published in December each year.
 The table below sets out financial details as required by the Regulations. - 5.6 The CIL Spending Protocol is the authority's approach to allocating CIL funds for infrastructure projects.
 Bids made for CIL funds for an infrastructure project undergo a technical, criteria-based assessment by officers and will be recommended to Cabinet each year.
 With the introduction of CIL in August 2016 it's expected that Section 106 contributions and specifically public Open space Contributions will become less.
-Public Open space contributions come through from large and strategic development sites but these do not happen often so it is likely some quarters will be considerably higher while others may have no incoming public open space contributions. - 5.7 The Council received 3 bids for CIL funds in this reporting period.
-All 3 were approved at Council on the 6th of April 2022 (Cabinet 30th March, 2022), for a total of £283,524 in awards.
-The breakdown of the approved bids was as follows; £240,478 towards the Extension of St Mary's GP Surgery, £13,535 for pedestrian works between Viney Avenue and Cupernham School in Romsey and £29,511 towards an Orchard Trail in Valley Park.
+Public Open space contributions come through from large and strategic development sites but these do not happen often so it is likely some quarters will be considerably higher while others may have no incoming public open space contributions.

+5.7 The Council received 4 bids for CIL funds in this period at Council on 25th January 2023.
+All 4 were approved at Council for a total of £503,898 in awards.
+The breakdown of the approved bids was as follows; Nether Wallop Playing, Fields - £101,000, Over Wallop Sports Pavilion - £269.766, Plaza Theatre Stage House Rebuild - £100,000, Bury Dene Playing Fields, Vernham Dean - £33,132.